delucca-papers/memory-aware-chunking/experiments/01-backend-comparisson/README.md

 - **querying the kernel directly**:
 A method to access system information directly from the Linux kernel.

-The experiment focuses on measuring:
-- **Initial Memory Used**: Before the task starts.
-- **Peak Memory Used**: The highest memory usage during the task.
-- **Final Memory Used**: After the task completes.

 ## Prerequisites

 - **Docker**: